 In addition, dealerships generally offer finance, allowing you to pay for the car over time.
 Most will be happy to take your old car as a trade-in to help offset the price.

 Private sellers have no ‘overhead,’ which means they’re generally willing and able to sell the car for significantly less.
 The downside is that they’re not obliged to tell you, for example, whether the car has any money owing on it.

 Unlike dealerships, private sellers are not required to offer warranties to cover you if things go wrong with the car.
 Hence the reason you should get an independent mechanic to carry out a pre-purchase car inspection.

 While cars are generally cheaper at auctions, the risk of buying a ‘lemon’ is greater.
 That’s because you’re unlikely to get an opportunity to thoroughly inspect or test-drive the car before making the winning bid.

-Buying a new car
+Buying a New Car

 Before stepping into a dealership to buy a new car, do your research.
 That way, you’ll be more informed about specifications, prices, and independent reviews.
 If you go into negotiations prepared, the salesperson will be less able to take advantage of you.

 Don’t waste your money on unnecessary extras that hike the price but provide few or no obvious benefits.
 In particular, read the fine print on things such as extended warranties, some of which force you to get the car serviced by the dealer, which may end up costing you more in the long run.

 Don’t be afraid to haggle!
 If your timing is right and you negotiate skilfully, you might be able to push the price down substantially.
 Dealers have sales targets.
 If you go car shopping towards the end of a quarter or sales month, they might be willing to negotiate more than they normally would.

 There can be a big difference between the two due to shipping times.
 Cars shipped to Australia the previous year are typically cheaper than the current year’s models, even though there’s little difference between them.

-Before leaving the dealership, make sure you organise your car insurance.
+And before leaving the dealership, make sure you organise your car insurance.

-Buying a second-hand car
+Buying a Second-Hand Car

 Decide what sort of car you want and the condition it must be in.
 You’ll want to see the car’s service history, which will tell you how well it’s been looked after and whether it’s had any recurring problems.
 A car that’s had several owners and clocked up lots of kilometres is probably nearing the end of its serviceable life.

 In contrast, a single-owner car with low mileage will be more likely to give you the trouble-free driving you’re after.
 Give the vehicle a very thorough inspection.
 Look for imperfections or damage (or attempts to cover up the damage).

 Always check under the bonnet to make sure the engine bay is clean (and the engine oil is in good condition.
 Check the tyres still have sufficient tread and that the headlights and indicators are working.
 If you’ve got a trusted friend who knows about cars, invite them along to the inspection to be a second set of eyes.

 Regardless of whether it’s a private seller or dealership, make sure the car has a roadworthy certificate that is less than 30 days old.

 A test drive is the ultimate way to satisfy yourself that a car meets your expectations.
-It’s an opportunity to determine whether the interior is spacious and comfortable enough, as well as assess the car’s ride, steering, acceleration, braking, quietness and visibility.
+It’s an opportunity to determine whether the interior is spacious and comfortable enough, as well as assess the car’s ride, steering, acceleration, braking, quietness, and visibility.

-If you’re testing a second-hand car, it should start immediately and the car’s engine should not make any strange noises.
+If you’re testing a second-hand car, it should start immediately, and the car’s engine should not make any strange noises.
 Its suspension should be quiet and smooth on bumpy roads.
 If the car groans or creaks or is a bit twitchy or bouncy, it may have undercarriage problems.

-It goes without saying that the car’s air-conditioning system should be in working order.
+And the car’s air-conditioning system should be in working order.

 If you’re still interested in a car after test driving it, your next step is to get it inspected by an independent mechanic.
-The seller should permit you to have to the car inspected; if they don’t, treat it as a warning sign the car might have hidden problems.
+The seller should permit you to have the car inspected; if they don’t, treat it as a warning sign the car might have hidden problems.